manishsinghraj/learn-JavaScript/js_interview.md

 **Explanation:** In this example, `a` is declared using `var`, making it function-scoped, while `b` is declared using `let`, making it block-scoped.
 Inside the `if` block, a new variable `a` is declared using `let`, which shadows the outer `a` only within that block.
 However, when attempting to declare `b` using `var` within the same block, it results in an error because `b` has already been declared using `let` within the same block.

-Certainly!
-Here's the continuation of the markdown file with examples demonstrating variable redeclaration:

 ## Example 5
 ```javascript
 var x = 10;